Brand Marketing for Engineering Companies – Yuck

 3. Efforts to disambiguate your company from another company with the same or similar name.

-4. Advertising in a niche and well-respected publication, conference, or tradeshow.
+4. Advertising in a well-respected niche publication, conference, or tradeshow.

-A few examples of brand marketing that I believe are not usually worthwhile for engineering companies
+A few examples of brand marketing that are not usually worthwhile for small engineering companies

 1. Participating in a general business event to become known in your community at large.